 Overview of what LIFD can offer: DOWNLOAD THE LIFD BROCHURE

 Want to find out more about the benefits of LIFD membership and how to sign up as an internal member or external affiliate member?
 Read more here.

 Prof. Steve Tobias is the Director of the Leeds Institute for Fluid Dynamics.
 Steve is an applied mathematician with interests in studying the turbulent flows in rotating, stratified and magnetised bodies such as planets, stars and disks.
 Of particular current interest is the development of an (anisotropic and inhomogeneous) statistical theory for such flows.
 He is currently on the Exectuive Committee of the EPSRC-supported UK Fluids Network and has funding from EPSRC, NERC, STFC, The Leverhulme Trust and the European Research Council for his research into fluid dynamics.

-Prof. Cath Noakes is the Deputy Director of the Leeds Institute for Fluid Dynamics.
+Prof. Cath Noakes is the one of the Deputy Directors of the Leeds Institute for Fluid Dynamics.
 Cath is a chartered mechanical engineer with a background in fluid dynamics, with interests in environmental fluid flow problems, with a strong focus on indoor air quality and investigating the transmission and control of airborne infection in healthcare environments.